-The urban forest of Birmingham, Coventry and Solihull has an estimated public amenity asset value of £46.5 billion according to the CAVAT Adjusted Quick Method valuation, which takes into account the size, accessibility and health of trees, as well as any species-specific attributes contributing to public amenity value.

-English Oak had the highest amenity value of any single species in Birmingham, Coventry and Solihull, contributing 23.7% of the urban forest's amenity value.
-The next largest contributors were Ash, followed by Sycamore.
-Combined, these three species represent 37.8% of the total amenity value for Birmingham, Coventry and Solihull.
+The urban forest of Solihull has an estimated public amenity asset value of £9.66 billion according to the CAVAT Adjusted Quick Method valuation, which takes into account the size, accessibility and health of trees as well as any species-specific attributes contributing to public amenity value.
+English Oak had the highest amenity value of any single species in Solihull, contributing 40.3% of the urban forest's amenity value.
+The next largest contributors were Ash, followed by Silver Birch.
+Combined, these three species represent 56.2% of the total amenity value for Solihull.
 It is not particularly surprising that the most common and largest stature tree species have higher CAVAT value.
-A combination of greater size, condition and longevity in species leads to higher CAVAT values.
+A combination of greater size, condition, and longevity in species leads to higher CAVAT values.

-The single most valuable tree encountered in the study was a 19m high, 1.2m DBH Turkey Oak in excellent condition growing in a park in Coventry; it was estimated to have an amenity value of £348,000.
-The land use type containing the highest amenity value of trees was 'park', with 32% of the total value of the trees, and an estimated value of £10.8 billion when extrapolated for the whole of Birmingham, Coventry and Solihull.
-'Residential' and 'transportation' were the next most important land-uses, contributing 23% and 12% to the total amenity value, respectively.
+The single most valuable tree encountered in the study was a 22m high, 1.15m DBH English Oak in excellent condition growing in a park; it was estimated to have an amenity value of £235,000.

+The land use type containing the highest amenity value of trees was 'Park', with 31% of the total value of the trees, and an estimated value of £1.55 billion when extrapolated for the whole of Solihull.
+'Residential' and 'Agricultural' were the next most important landuses, contributing 22% and 17% to the total amenity value respectively.

 CAVAT is a vital metric for valuing trees; it gives an indication of the whole value of the tree, not just the cost of purchase, planting, or management.
-It is a very different value than replacement cost as it shows how much trees mean to the people and communities who interact with them
+It is a very different value than replacement cost as it shows how much trees mean to the people and communities who interact with them.